MonWombat/getting_and_cleaning_data_course_project/README.md

 Included in this repo are:

 * run_analysis.R - the main script from producing the tidy data set
-* codebook.md - descibes the variables in the tidy data set and transformations used to obtain them
+* codebook.md - descibes the original dataset, the variables in the tidy data set and transformations used to obtain them
 * tidy_data.txt (not required but here in case of online submission problems)

 ### run_analysis.R